anywhichway/denodata/README.md

 Indexes are named based on the keys they contain.

+Re-indexing is automatic when objects are patched or deleted.

+The underlying `Deno KV` has limits on the size of transactions.
+Indexing more keys than the transaction limit will result in multiple transactions.
+This is handled automatically by the library.

+The underlying `Deno KV` has limits on key size.
+Index keys are constructed to be as small as possible, but if the key size limit is exceeded, the library will handle based on start-up options.
+The default is to throw an error.

 Unless restricted by an index definition, an object index has one entry for each property and sub-property in an object.
-Sub-properties results in a sequence of propertye names in the index key.
+Sub-properties result in a sequence of property names in the index key.
 These are followed by the value and finally the id of the object.
 For example, a full object index of `{a: {b: 1},c:2,"#":'id'}` would have the following index entries:

 ```javascript
 ['__oindex__', 'a', 'b', 1, 'id']